meteorlxy/vssue/README.md

 :book: [**Live Demo and Docs here**](https://vssue.js.org)

 ## Contributing

 :scroll: Feel free to open issues following the issue templates if you have any problems or ideas.

-:heart: Contributions welcome!
+:heart: Check the [Developer Guide](https://vssue.js.org/guide/developer.html).
+Contributions welcome!

 ## Contributors